nooranisima/conformal-risk-minimization-w-variance-reduction-code/README.md

 4. **Prepare the data:** Ensure the data loader in the `data/` folder is set up to handle your dataset.
 5. **Run the experiment:** Use the `experiment.py` script in the `experiments/` folder to run your experiment.

 The above architectures are set-up to easily handle multiple training and testing trials.
-The results averaged over all the runs will be saved in the currend directory.
+The results averaged over all the runs will be saved in the current directory.
 All generated figures will be saved, as well as the explicit trajectories so that they can be replotted afterwards if needed.
 ## Reproducing Existing Experiments

 To reproduce the existing experiments, follow these steps:

 1. **Set up the environment:** Use the `requirements.txt` file to install the required dependencies.
-2. **Choose an experiment:** Run experiment.py an specify the dataset from ['mnist', 'fmnist', 'kmnist', 'organamnist'] to run the correpsonding training.
+2. **Choose an experiment:** Run experiment.py and specify the dataset from ['mnist', 'fmnist'] to run the correpsonding training.